Types of Urinary Incontinence

 - Urine flows out of the kidneys into the bladder through two long tubes called ureters.

 - The bladder is the organ that acts as a reservoir for urine.
 It is lined with a tissue membrane and enclosed in a powerful muscle called the detrusor.
 The bladder rests on top of the pelvic floor.
-This is a muscular structure similar to a sling running between the pubic bone in front to the base of the spine.
+This is a muscular structure at the base of the pelvis.

 - The bladder stores the urine until it is eliminated from the body via a tube called the urethra, which is the lowest part of the urinary tract.
 (In men it is enclosed in the penis.
 In women it leads directly out.)